Cost Of Living For a Single Person in Zurich 2025

 Difficulty in Budgeting and Financial Planning

-We wanted to understand whether single people of Switzerland have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
+We wanted to understand whether single people of have problems or difficulties in managing their expenditures and savings so we asked people one simple question: do you struggle with your personal finances?
 10% of the participants reported that they indeed struggle in creating budgets and in organizing their finances while 90% said that they have everything under control.

 Struggles with finance10%